Ready-to-Drink Shakes

 • Pre-workout: lighter caffeine than a Celsius (200 mg).
 Enough for a morning lift without overstimulation.

-• Travel: shelf-stable bottles go in my checked bag without issue.
+• Travel: shelf-stable bottles go in a checked bag without issue.
 The 11 oz size is over the TSA 3.4 oz carry-on liquid limit, so checked only.

-• Coffee enhancer at home: I sometimes pour half a bottle into a fresh cup of pour-over to bump the protein and add a milky finish without buying creamer.
+• Coffee enhancer at home: pour half a bottle into a fresh cup of pour-over to bump the protein and add a milky finish without buying creamer.

 Who Should Buy It